sniklaus/3d-ken-burns/README.md

 To benchmark the depth estimation, run `python benchmark-ibims.py` or `python benchmark-nyu.py`.
 You can use it to easily verify that the provided implementation runs as expected.

 ## colab
 If you do not have a suitable environment to run this projects then you could give Colab a try.
-It allows you to run the project in the cloud, free of charge.
+It allows you to run the project in the cloud.
 There are several people who provide Colab notebooks that should get you started.
 A few that I am aware of include one from [Arnaldo Gabriel](https://colab.research.google.com/github/agmm/colab-3d-ken-burns/blob/master/automatic-3d-ken-burns.ipynb), one from [Vlad Alex](https://towardsdatascience.com/very-spatial-507aa847179d), and one from [Ahmed Harmouche](https://github.com/wpmed92/3d-ken-burns-colab).

 ## dataset
 This dataset is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode) and may only be used for non-commercial purposes.
 Please see the LICENSE file for more information.